khanatik1176/M360ICT-FE-Task/README.md

 - **Default Values:** Default values for the form fields are provided in the useForm configuration.
 For example, dateOfBirth defaults to the current date, and jobType defaults to "Full-time".
 - **Validation Rules:** Validation rules are defined in the onboardingFormSchema using zod.
 It is assumed that these rules cover all necessary constraints for the form fields.

-## Configuration

-- The backend URLs and important keys/tokens are stored in the `.env` file.
-- After modifying the `.env` file, export the values from `config.ts` for proper integration.
-- An `.env.example` file is provided to illustrate the `.env` file structure.

 ## Features